 - · Graduate in four years

-- · Complete a second major or minor
+- Complete a second major or minor

 - Make up course deficiencies

-- · Build your GPA
+- Build your GPA

+- Have a global experience

-Have smaller classes and focused learning Course listings can be found at summer.unc.edu.
+Have smaller classes and focused learning.
+Course listings can be found at summer.unc.edu.

-SUMMER.UNC.EDU | SUMMER_SCHOOL@UNC.EDU
+SUMMER.UNC.EDU | SUMMER\SCHOOL@UNC.EDU